browserstack/requests-debugger/README.md

 ## How to run
 - Code
   - Install all the required packages: `npm install`
   - Start Requests Debugger with the required arguments: `npm run start -- <args>`.
+On windows, use  `node src\requestsDebugger.js` if npm run start fails.
   - Supported `args`:
     - `--port <port>`: Port on which the Requests Debugger Tool's Proxy will run.
 Default: 9687
     - `--reverse-proxy-port <port>`: Port on which the Requests Debugger Tool's Reverse Proxy will run.
 Default: 9688